earacena/alloy/README.md

 ## Description

-A tag editor for parsing, modifying, and writing ID3v2 metadata in MP3 files.
+A command-line tag editor for parsing, modifying, and writing ID3v2 metadata in MP3 files, written in Rust.

 ### Features